disha-satpute/MySQL/mysql_info.md

 DDL, DML, and DCL are subsets of SQL (Structured Query Language) used to interact with and manage relational databases.
 Each subset serves a distinct purpose in database management:

-•	DDL: Defines and manages database schema and structure.
+•	DDL: Defines and manages database schema and structure.<br>
-•	DML: Manages and manipulates data within the database tables.
+•	DML: Manages and manipulates data within the database tables.<br>
-•	DCL: Controls access and permissions to the database and its objects.
+•	DCL: Controls access and permissions to the database and its objects.<br>

 ## DDL